centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-eltek-enexus-snmp.md

 ### Network flow

-Your centreon server must be able to reach the Eltek eNexus device over UDP/161 SNMP port.
+The Centreon Poller must be able to reach the SNMP port (UDP/161) of the Eltek eNexus device.

 ## Installation